 Warning Against Causing Others to Stumble

-Notice Jesus’ strong warning against being a stumbling block to others in verses 6-7:
+Jesus gives a strong warning about being a stumbling block to others in verses 6-7 of this chapter:

 6 “Whoever causes one of these little ones who believe in Me to sin, it would be better for him if a millstone were hung around his neck, and he were drowned in the depth of the sea.
 7 Woe to the world because of offenses!
 For offenses must come, but woe to that man by whom the offense comes!

-“Little ones” here is not just referring to children, but also spiritual “babies”—new believers or our weaker sisters.
-We are accountable for the example we set for others and should be willing to forego things that we may have the freedom to do if they might cause someone else to fall.
+“Little ones” here is not just referring to children, but also spiritual “babies”—new believers or our weaker brothers and sisters.
+We are accountable for the example we set for others and should be willing to forego things that we may have the freedom to do if those things might cause someone else to fall.

-In verses 15-20 we have what is often referred to as the church discipline process.
+In Matthew 18.15-20 we find what is often referred to as the church discipline process.
 Many think the process is harsh and punitive, but that is not the spirit of this passage.
 We also tend to focus on the end of the process and think it only concerns church leadership.
-The most important verses may be verses 15-16.
+The most important verses may be 15-16.

 Verse 15 says, “… if your brother sins against you, go and tell him his fault between you and him alone.
 If he hears you, you have gained your brother.”